chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 ---

-# Inside Mantle Nitro
+# Inside Mantle

-This document is a deep-dive explanation of Mantle Nitro’s design and the rationale for it.
+This document is a deep-dive explanation of Mantle’s design and the rationale for it.
 This isn’t API documentation, nor is it a guided tour of the code--look elsewhere for those.
-“Inside Mantle Nitro” is for people who want to understand Nitro's design.
+“Inside Mantle” is for people who want to understand Mantle's design.

-The body of this document will describe Mantle Rollup, the primary use case of the Nitro technology and the one used on the Mantle One chain.
+The body of this document will describe Mantle Rollup, the primary use case of the Mantle technology and the one used on the Mantle One chain.
 There is a variant use case, called AnyTrust, which is used by the Mantle Nova chain.
 AnyTrust is covered by a section at the end of this document.

 ## Why use Mantle?
-Why use Nitro?
+Why use Mantle?

 Mantle is an L2 scaling solution for Ethereum, offering a unique combination of benefits: